 Enter Seirus, the company that (in my opinion) makes some of the best winter gloves and extreme cold weather accessories.

 Two years ago I took my first winter trip to Yellowstone and I wasn’t really prepared for the crazy low temperatures we encountered.
 I was good at layering but my weak spot was definitely my hands.
-I had brought two pairs of gloves but neither were designed for extreme cold and I wound up with frozen hands every day.
+I had brought two pairs of my best winter gloves but neither were designed for extreme cold and I wound up with frozen hands every day.
+So I realized I needed some gloves for subzero temperatures.

 So this year I made it a priority to get myself the best extreme cold weather gloves for our adventures in Yellowstone.
 No more numb fingers!

 I first bought a pair of Seirus gloves (the Heat Touch Xtreme All Weather gloves) at our local outdoors shop.
-They looked great (they are heated gloves that operate on a rechargeable battery) but they were a size too big so I gave them to Hal to take to Yellowstone.
+They looked great (they are battery heated gloves that operate on a rechargeable battery) but they were a size too big so I gave these thermal gloves to Hal to take to Yellowstone.

 Seirus Heatwave + ™ Beam ™ Gore-tex® Gloves Features